AdobeDocs/workfront.en/help/classic/manage-work/projects/updating-work-in-a-project/overview-of-commit-dates.md

 >
 >For more information about the Task Owner, see the section [Assignments](../../../manage-work/tasks/manage-tasks/edit-tasks.md#assignments) in the article [Edit tasks](../../../manage-work/tasks/manage-tasks/edit-tasks.md).

-## Notifications and updates triggered by changing the Commit Date
+## Notifications and updates triggered by changing the Commit Date {#notifications-and-updates-triggered-by-changing-the-commit-date}

 When a task or issue assignee selects a Commit Date that is different than the Planned Completion Date set by the Project Owner, there are a number of notifications and updates that alert the Project Owner and other users of this change.